Japan National Route 129: Route description

-It has junctions with National Route 16 in Sagamihara, National Routes 412 and 246 in Atsugi, Kanagawa, and National Routes 1 and 134 in Hiratsuka, Kanagawa.
+It has junctions with National Route 16 in Sagamihara, National Routes 412 and 246 in Atsugi, and National Routes 1 and 134 in Hiratsuka.
 The route runs in a north to south direction and has junctions with some major expressways.
 These include, two interchanges with the Ken-Ō Expressway, Atsugi Interchange at the Tōmei Expressway and Odawara-Atsugi Road, and Atsugi-minami Interchange at the Shin-Tōmei Expressway.

 History

 Route 129 was originally designated on 18 May 1953 from Yokohama to Chiba as a loop around Tokyo.
 This was redesignated (along with a section of Route 127) as Route 16 on 1 April 1963 and the current Route 129 was designated the same day.

 List of major junctions

 The entire route is in Kanagawa Prefecture.